1. The Undoing Project: A Friendship That Changed Our Minds By Michael Lewis

 5. Shoe Dog: A Memoir By The Creator Of Nike By Phil Knight

-Immerse yourself into the story of how an introverted 24-year old took a $50 loan and turned it into an athletic wear empire.
-Learn about the CEO’s long journey of trials and tribulations on his path towards creating one of the most recognizable brands in the world.
-Phil Knight is open, authentic, and gives us raw details of his journey that other CEOs may shy away from.
+Immerse yourself into the story of how an introverted 24-year-old took a $50 loan and turned it into an athletic wear empire.
+Learn about the CEO’s long journey of trials and tribulations on his path toward creating one of the most recognizable brands in the world.
+Phil Knight is open, and authentic, and gives us raw details of his journey that other CEOs may shy away from.

 6. Pre-Suasion: A Revolutionary Way To Influence & Persuade By Robert Cialdini